synapticarbors/west_tests/README.md

 When making modifications to the kinetics routines (either w_direct or w_reweight), re-run this analysis to ensure that everything works.

-When running, ensure that WEST_ROOT/{lib} is in your python path.

-    export PYTHON_PATH=$WEST_ROOT:$PYTHON_PATH
-    nosetests

-Alternatively, source west and run nosetests.
+Ensure that $WEST_ROOT is set properly, and then:

+    ./test.sh